MicrosoftDocs/customer-insights/ci-docs/customer-profiles.md

 **Customer profile tile** shows the different values from the unified *Customer* entity.
 If a field has no value for the selected customer profile, it won't show except for the address field.
 The tile is structured into sections:

-- The first section shows a predefined set of fields followed by all fields that are part of the Search & filter index.
+- The first section shows a predefined set of fields followed by all fields that are part of the search & filter index.
 All address-related fields are combined into a single line, which shows even if the profile contains no address information.
 - **Contacts for this customer** display in environments for business accounts.
 Each contact is shown with their fields.
 Empty fields are hidden.
 - **Additional fields** shows the remaining fields of the selected customer, except IDs.
 - **IDs** lists all IDs under their corresponding entity name.
 Fields are identified as IDs by their semantics.